surban/openemc/README.md

   - communication with the host over I2C and one interrupt line
   - field-upgradable firmware
   - full logging to host over I2C in production system
-  - power control: system on/off and restart
+  - power control: system on/off, restart, optional power on when external power supplied
   - watchdog
   - real-time clock (RTC) with alarm and system wake-up
   - GPIO with interrupts